Pikumin1432/ARZome/README.md

 4. You can "catch" it (fix it to the camera coordinate), move your smartphone, and "release" it (fix it to the world coordinate).

-5. Repeat "catch" and "relase" to ajust the virtual model to the half-constructed physical model.
+5. Repeat "catch" and "release" to adjust the virtual model to the half-constructed physical model.
 Then, one can easily see how to connect the struts.

 6. Recommended to use phone neck holder so that you can use both hands for assembling.

 ## Reference

-Gouta Hayashi and Hideki Tsuiki  "Argument Reality for Zome Construction."
+Gouta Hayashi and Hideki Tsuiki  "Augmented Reality for Zome Construction."
 To appear in Bridges 2020 conference proceedings
 <a href="http://www.i.h.kyoto-u.ac.jp/~tsuiki/papers/HayashiTsuiki2.pdf"> (pdf) </a>.